justusthane/justusthane.github.io/garden/self-watering-planters/index.md

 ## Making a planter out of garbage

 This project is very forgiving---you can make do with almost any materials, or without most of them.
 As an experiment, I made one using an old 5 gallon bucket that had a bunch of holes in the bottom (leftover from a worm composting project) and used some garbage for the inner reservoir.
 I ommitted the PVC and the perlite, and as an experiment I also left out the initial fertilizer---although I'm still adding fertilizer to the water.

+**Note**: If you have to use a liner because your bucket is holey, the PVC fill-pipe becomes more important.
+Without it, the water is more likely to run around the side of the liner and drain out when watering.

 ![](garbage.jpeg)